Search

 Photo: Matthew Murphy and Evan Zimmerman.

 “If you are a tourist, one of the reasons you want to see a Broadway show is the scale and illustriousness of a mega-musical,” says McCartan.
 “And The Great Gatsby is definitely that: a show where actual fireworks go off on stage.
 But there’s another aspect.
 When you come to see us, you also get to experience American culture through fascinating stories and characters.
-It’s the American Dream through Fitzgerald’s eyes…and it is quintessentially Broadway,” says McCartan, adding, “You get so much for the price of one ticket.”
+It’s the American Dream through Fitzgerald’s eyes…and it is quintessentially Broadway,” he says.
+“You get so much for the price of one ticket.”

 The Great Gatsby is playing at The Broadway Theatre, 1681 Broadway (btw.
 52nd & 53rd Sts.).
 For tickets call 212-239-6200 or visit broadwaygatsby.com.